 How long does a move from Indianapolis to Lubbock take?

-The 1,086-mile journey from Indianapolis, IN to Lubbock, TX typically takes two to eight days.
-Some movers in Indianapolis offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Lubbock.
+The 1,086-mile move from Indianapolis, IN, to Lubbock, TX, takes two to eight days.
+Some Indianapolis movers may offer expedited moving if you need it faster.
+If you need more time, ask your mover about storage options in Lubbock.